EPA’s Workplan and Progress Toward Better Protections for Endangered Species

 In 2021, prompted by the escalating challenges of fulfilling its ESA obligations for pesticide decisions, EPA began developing a comprehensive, long-term approach to meeting those obligations.
 Informed by EPA’s past efforts and by its recent discussions with stakeholders, EPA in 2021 began holding a series of internal and external meetings on how the Agency could address its ESA obligations.
 These include quarterly ESA-FIFRA meetings with stakeholders and a widely attended January 2022 public listening session on improving the ESA-FIFRA process.

-On November 16, 2022, EPA announced an ESA Workplan Update (pdf) that details how EPA will pursue protections for nontarget species, including listed species, earlier in the process for pesticide registration review and other FIFRA actions.
+On November 16, 2022, EPA announced an ESA Workplan Update (pdf) that explains steps EPA is and will be taking to better protect non-target species, including listed species, earlier in the process through pesticide registration review and other FIFRA actions.
+On November 17, 2022, EPA hosted a webinar to discuss these efforts and answer questions.
+See the webinar recording and the presentation slides (pdf) .

 Registration review efforts

 - EPA has developed a menu of FIFRA Interim Ecological Mitigation measures to draw from for many future conventional and biological pesticide registration and registration review actions to protect nontarget species.
 For each FIFRA action, EPA will consider this menu and propose, based on the risks and benefits of the particular pesticide, which specific measures to include on the pesticide label.
-EPA’s upcoming decisions for DCNA, etofenprox, norflurazon, and thiophenate-methyl and carbendazim (TM/MBC) will be the first to incorporate these measures.
+EPA’s proposed interim decisions (PIDs) for DCNA, etofenprox, norflurazon, and thiophenate-methyl and carbendazim (TM/MBC) are the first to incorporate these measures.
+EPA is accepting public comment on these PIDs until March 8, 2023.

 - EPA has proposed label language to expand the use of online endangered species protection bulletins to implement geographically specific mitigation measures for individual listed species.
 These measures are designed to focus protections only in specific needed areas, minimizing impacts to agriculture.
 Where needed, EPA may develop these measures to complement generic FIFRA ecological mitigation.

-- EPA is beginning registration review ESA pilots to incorporate early ESA mitigation measures into registration review decisions for carbaryl (forthcoming), methomyl, rodenticides (forthcoming) and neonicotinoids (forthcoming).
+- EPA is beginning registration review ESA pilots to incorporate early ESA mitigation measures into registration review decisions for carbaryl, methomyl, rodenticides and neonicotinoids (forthcoming).
 For each of these pilot chemicals, EPA is identifying certain listed species that likely need protection and is proposing mitigation for those species.

 Programmatic ESA initiatives